 The VOX Continental V is the last faithful reproduction of the classic sound of the famous Vox Continental 300 synthesizer.
 This organ was used for the recording of some of the most famous songs of bands of the 60 ‘, 70’, 80 ‘and beyond.

-So, think about The Beatles and their famous Shea Stadium concert, specially the song I’m Down, when John Lennon plays a keyboard solo with his elbows (well, he actually destroys a keyboard with his elbows), ok, now, think about Ray Manzarek from The Doors, and songs like Light My Fire; what do they have in common?
+So, think about The Beatles and their famous Shea Stadium concert, especially the song “I’m Down”, when John Lennon plays a keyboard solo with his elbows (well, he actually destroys a keyboard with his elbows), ok, now, think about Ray Manzarek from The Doors, and songs like Light My Fire; what do they have in common?
 Well, nothing else than the brilliant sound of the Vox Continental transistor organ, which Arturia has managed to reproduce very faithfully with some cool extras.
-Lets check it out!

 A little history.

-Hammond B3s and C3s were the kings of organs and were chosen by most studios for their keyboard arsenal, still there was an issue with portability and price.
-Due to its tubes, they were massively heavy, expensive and fragile, so, some cheaper and lighter alternatives from Italy and UK begin to appear everywhere: the Farfisa compact and the Vox continental.
-Many Rock bands and keyboard player embraced their sound which is much more buzzier and harsher and somehow thinner, and so, the Vox Continental became one of the classics.
+Hammond B3s and C3s were the kings of organs and were chosen by most studios for their keyboard arsenal, still, there was an issue with portability and price.
+Due to its tubes, they were massively heavy, expensive, and fragile, so, some cheaper and lighter alternatives from Italy and UK begin to appear everywhere: the Farfisa compact and the Vox continental.
+Many Rock bands and keyboard player embraced their sound which is much buzzier and harsher and somehow thinner, and so, the Vox Continental became one of the classics.

-The drawbar sets work just a little bit different than the most well known Hammond organ, for the lower section, there are 4 harmonic drawbars (16’ 8’ 4’ IV), and for the upper manual, five (16’ 8’ 4’ II III), and then, something like two master outputs for each (pedal, lower upper), one labeled as sine, which produces a very rounded dark output, and one labeled as M -Reed-, which in turn produces a more nasal saw-ish sound.
+The drawbar sets work just a little bit different than the most well known Hammond organ, for the lower section, there are 4 harmonic drawbars (16’ 8’ 4’ IV), and for the upper manual, five (16’ 8’ 4’ II-III), and then, something like two master outputs for each (pedal, lower upper), one labeled as sine, which produces a very rounded dark output, and one labeled as M -Reed-, which in turn produces a more nasal saw-ish sound.

-On the lower right corner are located the percussion switches with switches for 8’ and 4’ on/off, mix and short or long attack.
+On the lower right corner are located the percussion switches with switches for 8’ and 4’ on/off, mix, and short or long attack.

-As well as with the Wurlitzer V, there’s a pedal board, with fewer fx and just one slot.
-The pedals you’ll find here are flanger, phaser, chorus, analog delay, overdrive and wah-wah, and yes, they are exactly the same models as on the Wurlitzer V.
+As well as with the Wurlitzer V, there’s a pedalboard, with fewer fx and just one slot.
+The pedals you’ll find here are flanger, phaser, chorus, analog delay, overdrive, and wah-wah, and yes, they are exactly the same models as on the Wurlitzer V.

-There are some very well thought extras, accessible via the EXT button and the OPEN button.
+There are some very well-thought extras, accessible via the EXT button and the OPEN button.
 In the EXT section, we’ve got more draw-bars for each manual (5 1/3’, 2 2/3’, 1 3/5’ and 1, plus a string -labeled S-).
 Also, there’s a tremolo circuit, and percussion switches for 2 2/3’ and 1’

-A whole new world of options appear when you open the lid (OPEN), there you’ll find vibrato and tremolo depth and rate controls, you can select the reverb from various spring tanks (11, actually), you can select the engine (from the models manufactured in Jennings and the ones manufactured in Vox factories), and each sounds pretty different with some unique tonal colour.
+A whole new world of options appear when you open the lid (OPEN), there you’ll find vibrato and tremolo depth and rate controls, you can select the reverb from various spring tanks (11, actually), you can select the engine (from the models manufactured in Jennings and the ones manufactured in Vox factories), and each sounds pretty different with some unique tonal color.
 You can add some background noise and tweak the key contact age to make it sound more vintage (or damaged actually, which is nice).

-This sounds great, is easy to use and can sound as vintage as you want to.
-The Vox V has a special vibe for 60s music, from rock to latin, and it’s true to the original.
+This sounds great, is easy to use, and can sound as vintage as you want to.
+The Vox V has a special vibe for 60s music, from rock to Latin, and it’s true to the original.
 I would definitely say that any keyboard player should have this in their virtual instruments arsenal, and any Ray Manzarek fan would have hours and hours of fun with this trying to imitate his settings (awesome way to learn sound design BTW).

-Arturia Vox Continental V synth plugin is available at PluginBoutique.com for €102.30 or you can get the entire V Collection 4 bundle that includes all 16 virtual vintage synths developed by Arturia: Wurlitzer V, Modular V, CS-80 V, ARP2600V, Jupiter 8-V, Prophet V & VS, Oberheim SEM V, Matrix-12 V, Solina V, Mini V2 and the Spark 2 drum machine.
+Arturia Vox Continental V synth plugin is available at PluginBoutique.com for €102.30 or you can get the entire V Collection 4 bundle that includes all 16 virtual vintage synths developed by Arturia: Wurlitzer V, Modular V, CS-80 V, ARP2600V, Jupiter 8-V, Prophet V & VS, Oberheim SEM V, Matrix-12 V, Solina V, Mini V2, and the Spark 2 drum machine.